ZhiweiWei-NAMI/AirFogSim/README.md

 ![Loss](./baselines/dqn_offloading/Loss.svg)
 The loss curve of the DQN algorithm for task offloading in a multi-agent system.
 ![Ratio](./baselines/dqn_offloading/Ratio.svg)
 The ratio of successful task offloading in a multi-agent system.
-In comparison, the ratio of `Executed locally` is about 0.8.
+For comparison, the ratio of `Executed locally` is about 0.8.